viktoriussuwandi/Exercise-Tracker/README.md

 # Exercise Tracker
 #### Solution running on : [https://replit.com/@ViktoriusSuwand/Exercise-Tracker-Project-7](https://replit.com/@ViktoriusSuwand/Exercise-Tracker-Project-7)

+#### Documentation can be found on : [https://github.com/viktoriussuwandi/Exercise-Tracker](https://github.com/viktoriussuwandi/Exercise-Tracker)

 This is the result to complete the Exercise Tracker project.
 Instructions for building this project can be found at [https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/exercise-tracker](https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/exercise-tracker)